ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 For the same identifier, you could have specific templates for few actions, and a default one for the remaining actions.

 A default template is used if no template is found for the identifier.
-The built-in default template `@ibexadesign/activity_log/ui/default.html.twig` has an empty `activity_log_description_widget` block and display nothing for unknown objects.
+The built-in default template `@ibexadesign/activity_log/ui/default.html.twig` has an empty `activity_log_description_widget` block and displays nothing for unknown objects.
 Your template can extend `@ibexadesign/activity_log/ui/default.html.twig`, and only redefine the `activity_log_description_widget` block for your objects.

 First, follow an example of a default template overriding the one from the bundle.
 It can be used at development time as a fallback for classes not yet mapped.